2019 RAFFLE CAR

 how to enter

 Fill out the Raffle Car Entry Form and send a check or money order with your name, address and most importantly, YOUR PHONE NUMBER to Newport Lions Club, PO Box 398, Newport, IN 47966.
-Tickets are 6 for $5 or 25 for $20.
+Tickets are 6 for $5 or $25 for $20, $40 for 50 tickets or $100 for 125 tickets.
 We can’t accept credit cards for raffle tickets, and a confirmation post card will be sent to you in lieu of ticket stubs; if you want stub returned to you, send an extra $5 to cover postage and handling costs.
+Send your payment with the form as a check or money order!